Income from sheep

 three (3) to forty (40) years.

-The Section 179 deduction allows you to deduct the cost (up
+The Section 179 deduction allows you to deduct the full cost of a qualifying asset

-in the year it was purchased rather than to depreciate it out
+in the year it was placed into service rather than to depreciate it out

 If you make a profit on your sheep enterprise, you have

 to pay income taxes and self-employment taxes on the income

 unless it is offset by losses in another business.

 If you are in the trade or business of farming, you must complete